Lebanese Pupils Protest Against outdated Curriculum - UrduPoint

 History lessons in school textbooks stop with the withdrawal of French troops in 1946 -- three years after the end of France's 23-year mandate over Lebanon.

-But a lack of consensus over a common version of the 1975-1990 civil war in the country has led to it being completely omitted from the curriculum.
+But a lack of consensus over a common version of the 1975-1990 civil war has led to it being completely omitted from the curriculum.

 Likewise, textbooks make no mention of key events afterwards, such as the withdrawal of Israeli troops from southern Lebanon in 2000 or the mass protests that ended Syria's military presence in 2005.